-Overall, PCB exceedances are more widespread both horizontally and vertically than total PAH-impacted sediments.
-PCB exceedances were detected in sediments sampled 70 feet south and 50 feet north of the wetland stream channel.
-Additionally, all locations with total PAH impacts also have PCB exceedances of the SSSCs.
+Overall, PCB exceedances are more widespread both horizontally and vertically than total PAHalso have PCB impacts, with the exception of one location, SB-48, where only PAHs were detected.
 The PCB- and PAH-impacted sediments have been delineated on the Site and do not extend offsite.